Proto-Austroasiatic language: Morphology

-Note: R is one of the optional medial consonants /r, l, j, w, h/.

 Sidwell (2008) considers the two most morphologically conservative Mon–Khmer branches to be Khmuic and Aslian.
 On the other hand, Vietnamese morphology is far more similar to that of Chinese and the Tai languages and has lost many morphological features found in Proto-Mon–Khmer.

-The following Proto-Mon–Khmer affixes, which are still tentative, have been reconstructed by Paul Sidwell (Sidwell 2008:257-263).
+The following Proto-Mon–Khmer affixes, which are still tentative, have been reconstructed by Paul Sidwell.